dougmercer/keyed/README.md

 For detailed installation instructions visit our [Installation Guide](https://dougmercer.github.io/keyed/install) .

-But, once you have a working install of `cairo`, installing `keyed` is as simple as,
+But, once you have the necessary system dependencies installed, installing `keyed` is as simple as,

 ```console
 pip install keyed